mozilla-releng/balrog/docs/source/database.rst

 -   **Response** : these contain information that ends up in the response
 -   **Info** : Informational columns, not used as part of serving updates

-For detailed information  on columns read :ref:`rulestable`
+For detailed information  on columns read :ref:`rulestable`.

 **How are requests matched up to rules?**